dongmingzh/dongmingzh/README.md

 ## Selected Projects

-Projects and experiments around healthcare, AI, learning and productivity will be documented here.
+A collection of projects exploring healthcare, AI applications, learning systems and productivity tools.